tpgit/UnOfficialLeptDocs/vs2008/building-prog-dir.rst

 #.
 Restart Visual Studio 2008.

-To create a Visual Studio Project for a program in the `leptonlib-`\
+To create a Visual Studio Project for a program in the `leptonica-`\
 |versionF|\ `\\prog\\` directory:

 #.
 Select a file (or files) within the :guilabel:`prog_files` Solution